 We all know content marketing is a good idea.
 It’s the whole “making time for it” and “doing it right” that trips people up.
-But we’re lucky enough today to hear from Sarah von Bargen – blogger/writer/internet awesome-i-fier – with whom I have the privilege of working with often (if you sign up for one of my SLICE sessions?
-Yup, you get Sarah’s brilliance, too).
+But we’re lucky enough today to hear from Sarah von Bargen – blogger/writer/internet awesome-i-fier – with whom I have the privilege of working with often.

-Sarah has 15 years of writing experience, an MA in Applied Linguistics that she doesn’t use, and a blog read by 10,000+ people.
+Sarah has 15 years of writing experience, an MA in Applied Linguistics that she doesn’t use, and a blog read daily by 10,000+ people.
 Also: she has a cat named after a Russian historical figure, which is cool.
 Sarah runs Yes and Yes and helps companies and individuals become (more) awesome on the internet.
 She personally, professionally, and literally believes that yes is more fun than no – and she helps clients get more of their audience to say “yes” which, hey, isn’t that what good branding is really all about?
-PS, check out The Wanderlust Workbook to sample her brilliance.

 Today, Sarah is sharing her tips on good content marketing, how to craft killer website copy that people will attract and the committment secret that she put into her now successful blog.